With heavy breaths and a racing heart, she searched through the sterile, steel halls.

 In a panic, those were some of the last words they said to one another.

 The Formidable was a massive Union dreadnought, one of the few in the fleet.
-Over 300 meters long and 50 wide, its curved, cylindrical hull fielded two heavy coilguns, six light coilguns and over a dozen gas gun emplacements, four torpedo tubes, and the capacity for six Divers.
+Over 300 meters long and over 65 meters wide, its curved, cylindrical hull fielded two heavy coilguns, a dozen light coilguns and over a dozen gas gun emplacements, four torpedo tubes, and the capacity for six Diver mecha.
 This was top of the line firepower.
 As she walked along the walkways to the berths, and stared out at it through the glass, Murati realized the gravity of the situation.
 Formidable wasn’t alone.
 Thassal was at capacity, docking, in addition to its civilian complement, over thirty or forty military ships.

 There were people everywhere, rushing to ships, using Rabochiy suits to push cargo crates into the loading chutes on the docks, working powerful cranes to lift equipment onto the supply ships docked at the stations’ heavy-duty loading areas.
 Officers and commissars directed foot traffic, calling out for people to assemble in this or that area of the dock for boarding specific ships.